 Winding your way back to Dublin airport, you’ll want to take in a slice of Ireland’s Ancient East.
 We loved our stay at Joy’s Rockside B & B at the foot of the Rock of Cashel.
 Bailey’s Hotel offers tasty pub food in its Cellar Bar.
 Staying two nights allowed us to also check out the medieval history of nearby Kilkenny.
-From there, we returned the car back to Dublin Airport and activated our Dublin Pass for the Air Coach ride into the city, for our final three days of sightseeing as described above.
+From there, we returned the car back to Dublin Airport and took an inexpensive airport shuttle bus into the city, for our final three days of sightseeing as described above.

 Terry’s Travel Tips

 Renting a car in Ireland is complicated, and not just because you’ll be on the left-hand side of the road.
 I found the best rental car package from Auto Europe.
 You’ll need to pay extra for automatic transmission if you don’t want to try shifting with your left hand.
 CDW insurance is required and expensive, but the extra charge for a zero deductible bought peace of mind, especially when we were on tiny roads with no room for error.
 Get the smallest car that will fit your entire group and their luggage.
 Despite the nail-biting moments, having a car allowed us to go where tour buses won’t fit.